gravity-ai/gai-doc/doc-site/gravity-ai/docs/buildProcess.md

 ### Example Build Configuration: gravityai-build.json

 The following example installs tesseract and support libraries as "SystemPackages".
-This file may contain one to many tests, each of which offering an input file along with expected output to use as a test at build time.
+This file may contain one to many tests, each of which containing an input file along with expected output to use as a test at build time.

 ```
 {